 Some studies suggest that activation of the locus coeruleus may lead to increased cerebral blood flow to certain areas of the brain.
-Norepinephrine (NE) released from the LC helps maintain the blood-brain barrier; it leads to vasoconstriction of vessels and may have a role in redistributing blood flow to more active areas of the brain.
+Norepinephrine (NE) released from the locus coeruleus helps maintain the blood-brain barrier; it leads to vasoconstriction of vessels and may have a role in redistributing blood flow to more active areas of the brain.
 The brain receives blood supply from arteries that branch from the circle of Willis.
 The circle of Willis is comprised of anastomoses of arteries located at the base of the brain.
 The internal carotid artery and basilar artery are two vessels that are part of the circle of Willis.
 Branches of the internal carotid artery (anterior, middle and posterior cerebral arteries) supply the majority of the brain except for the cerebellum, brainstem, and medial occipital lobe, which are supplied by the basilar artery.
 There has been a long-held belief that the brain does not have lymphatic vasculature.
 Recently it has been found that the central nervous system undergoes immune regulation that may take place within the meninges.
-The discovery of lymphatic vessels or structures within the brain is limited therefore further research is needed.
+The discovery of lymphatic vessels or structures within the brain is limited; therefore, further research is necessary.

-The use of MRIs allows non-invasive imaging of the human brain, however, neuroanatomy is quite complex.
-Many studies to understand pathological processes and the effects of medication are performed on mice or other animals.
+The use of MRIs allows non-invasive imaging of the human brain; however, neuroanatomy is quite complex.
+Many studies to understand pathological processes and the effects of medication are performed using mice or other animals.
 The mouse brain is similar to that of a human.
 However, mice may show different physiologic responses in a study.
 Mice may not experience certain side effects of a medication that a human would and vice versa.

 |||Giorgi FS,Ryskalin L,Ruffoli R,Biagioni F,Limanaqi F,Ferrucci M,Busceti CL,Bonuccelli U,Fornai F, The Neuroanatomy of the Reticular Nucleus Locus Coeruleus in Alzheimer's Disease.
 Frontiers in neuroanatomy.
 2017; [PubMed PMID: 28974926]|